benelser/VDT/README.md

 ## Current Deployment Pipeline

 The tool leverages [vmware vApps](https://pubs.vmware.com/vca/index.jsp?topic=%2Fcom.vmware.vca.od.ug.doc%2FGUID-3F4BF45F-89CE-4478-B6D5-5BD7EE749C08.html) as master containers for training environments.
 I like to think of it as a poor-man’s [Virtual desktop infrastructure (VDI)](https://searchvirtualdesktop.techtarget.com/definition/virtual-desktop-infrastructure-VDI) of sorts.
-This is approach adopts the build once, deploy many philosophy.
+This approach adopts the build once, deploy many philosophy.

 ## How to Engage, Contribute and Provide Feedback
 Some of the best ways to contribute are to try things out, file bugs, pull request and join in design conversations.